nextcloud/desktop/doc/architecture.rst

 expected value stored in its database.
 If the value is not the same, the client determines that the file has been modified in the local repository.

-.. note:: On the local side, the modificaton time a good attribute to use for detecting changes, because the value does not depend on time shifts and such.
+.. note:: On the local side, the modification time a good attribute to use for detecting changes, because the value does not depend on time shifts and such.

 For the remote (that is, ownCloud server) repository, the client compares the ETag of each file with its expected value.
 Again, the expected ETag value is